aragon/aragon-wiki/docs/network/aragon_network_juror.md

 ## ANJ Uses

 Jurors in Aragon Court must lock a specified minimum balance of ANJ in a staking contract and then activate their ANJ to be eligible to be drafted in Aragon Court cases.
-The use of ANJ helps align the incentives of jurors with the long-term health of the Court, ensuring the Court's integrity.
+In exchange for their successful work, jurors can earn financial rewards including subscription fees, dispute fees, and ruling fees.
+The use of ANJ in Aragon Court helps align the incentives of jurors with the long-term health of the Court, ensuring the Court's integrity.

 You can learn more about ANJ and how it is used in Aragon Court [here](https://help.aragon.org/article/41-aragon-court).